-We didn’t know where to begin, so we decided to speak to both our local authority (Adopt Thames Valley, which is actually made up of various local councils, with more pooled resources) and PACT, a charity that (ironically) my husband had supported through donations via another organisation.
+We didn’t know where to begin, so we decided to speak to both our local authority (ATV, which is actually made up of various local councils, with more pooled resources) and PACT, a charity that (ironically) my husband had supported through donations via another organisation.

 Both organisations were quick to respond to our initial email and schedule an call, but this is where all similarities ended.
 It is quite interesting – so I will provide some details.